 The acquisition of the property and the signing of the front-end engineering and design contracts represent an enormous step in the life of this project.
 Approximately $100 million is being invested to conduct the detailed, front-end engineering design for a world-scale petrochemical complex on the west bank of the Ohio River in the Dilles Bottom area.
-Permitting is underway, and PTTGC America is working with the Ohio EPA and other local agencies to comply with environmental standards.
+The Ohio Environmental Protection Agency has completed its rigorous environmental review, issuing air and water permits for the project.

 Q3.
 What factors will the company consider as it decides whether to go forward with the project?

 Prior to starting the front-end engineering and design works, PTTGC America conducted a $10 million pre-engineering feasibility study.
 Preliminary results were positive, prompting the company to move onto the next phase of investigation.
 PTTGC America’s front-end engineering and design contractors are now working to determine a cost estimate for the project.
 If the company has concerns about the economic viability of the project, it will examine the estimates more closely.

 Q5.
 How many jobs will result if this project goes forward?

 Thousands of construction jobs and hundreds of permanent jobs will be created if this project goes forward.
 Additionally, a complex of this size will no doubt create a multiplier effect in the local community.
 A detailed study will generate a better estimate of the precise number of jobs that would be created.

 Q6.
 What kinds of jobs would be available, and how can I apply for one of them?

 Petrochemical complexes employ highly skilled workers: chemical engineers, chemists, lab technicians and other well-paid employees.
 We will post information for job applications on this website and throughout the region if and when we make the determination to go forward.

 Q7.
 How long would it take to build the complex?